 Male friendship has variously felt irrelevant, desirable, disappointing, and simply confusing to me through my life.
 In the lonelier years of grade school, it was something I wanted on paper, but in practice talking with boys was marked more by aggressive posturing or thick layers of irony than a sense of connection.
 Girls were by far preferable, though spending too much time with them would result in shouts of “Wheels!” from any boys in the vicinity.
 (Needless to say, this was before I would have even considered coming out as bisexual.)

-At CMU, I have had many fruitful and boy talk 2beautiful friendships.
+At CMU, I have had many fruitful and beautiful friendships.
 The vast majority of these at first were again with women, though the context here is much more hospitable to relationships across gender.
 Despite living in the residence among other men, however, I still found I rarely formed good connections with them.
 A few other guys were feeling similarly, and so we decided to get together and do something about that.
 Enter: the Boy Talk.

 “Boy Talk,” a willfully ridiculous name that has proven unshakeable, formed nearly a year ago.
 At the time of writing, it has stabilized as a closed group of 11 male CMU students who gather on a semi-monthly basis to hang out and discuss their lives confidentially.
 So far, it has been a space for ridiculous photoshoots, board game playing, deepening trust, and giving voice to the accumulated joys and hardships of our lives.